yulonglim/tp/docs/UserGuide.md

 * Sorting by grade requires a grading system being used in the TeachBook.

 <div markdown="block" class="alert alert-info">:information_source: **Info:**
-* `sort` executed when there is a currently selected class will sort the entire student list of the class, not just the displayed student list.
+* When there is a currently selected class, `sort` will sort the entire student list of the class, not just the displayed student list.
 * `sort` followed by `list all` will not sort individual class's student list.
 </div>